DevCycleHQ/AI-Prompts-And-Rules/install-prompts/ios.md

 - [ ] Swift 5.3+ or Objective-C project
 - [ ] The most recent DevCycle iOS SDK version available

-**Security Note:** Use a MOBILE SDK key for iOS apps, not a client or server SDK key.
-Store it securely and avoid committing it to version control.
+**Security Note:** Use a MOBILE SDK key for iOS apps.
+Mobile keys are designed for client-side mobile environments.
 </prerequisites>

 ## SDK Key Configuration